luka1220/homepage/src/content/posts/pap_lab2.md

 ---
 template: blog-post
-title: Parallel Programming Experiments on Sorting Algorithms
+title: Parallel Programming for Sorting Algorithms
 slug: /PAP_Lab2
 date: 2021-03-22T00:00:00.000Z
 description: Second Laboratory of Parallel Algorithms
-featuredImage: /assets/plots/mergequick.png
+featuredImage: /assets/plots/results-21-03-rand17-speedup.png
 ---

 # Introduction

-The experiments of the second Laboratory of Parallel Algorithms are conducted on a **e2-highcpu-32 (32 vCPUs, 32 GB)** instance of the GCP.
+The experiments of parallel sorting algorithms are conducted on a **e2-highcpu-32 (32 vCPUs, 32 GB)** instance of the GCP.

 ### Bubble Sort

-The sequential and parallel bubble sort algorithm is implemented as proposed.
-For the sequential algorithm we can reduce the inner for-loop each time by one, which gives only an small advantage.
-Anyhow the complexity is of $O(n^2)$.
+The sequential and parallel bubble sort algorithm is implemented in a standard manner.
+While the array is not sorted iterate over it and swap the values next to each other according to the order.
+The parallel version contains two for-loops, one for swaps from even to odd index and one from odd to even.
+The complexity is of $O(n^2)$.
 The parallel version splits the for-loop into a number of chunk that is equal to $T$ the maximal number of available threads.
 After the parallel for-loop, a sequential for-loop performs possible swap operations